 About Rita Gunther McGrath

-Rita maintains an active social media presence, and has been rated one of the 25 smartest women to follow on Twitter by Fast Company Magazine.
+McGrath is often cited in the press, including the Wall Street Journal, New York Times, Washington Post, Financial Times, and NPR’s Marketplace.
+She maintains an active social media presence, and has been rated one of the 25 smartest women to follow on Twitter by Fast Company Magazine.
 She consistently appears in rankings of the top business school professors to follow on Twitter.
-Rita was voted HR Magazine’s Most Influential International Thinker, writes regularly for Fortune magazine’s online edition, authors a regular column, “The Entrepreneurial Strategist” for Inc magazine and blogs regularly at HBR.org.
-Rita is also one of the Wall Street Journal’s Experts.
+McGrath was voted HR Magazine’s Most Influential International Thinker, writes regularly for Fortune magazine’s online edition, is a regular contributor to the Wall Street Journal’s Experts column and blogs regularly at HBR.org.

 Rita joined the faculty of Columbia Business School in 1993.
 Prior to life in academia, she was an IT director, worked in the political arena, and founded two startups.
 She received her Ph.D. from the Wharton School, University of Pennsylvania and has degrees with honors from Barnard College and the Columbia School of International and Public Affairs.
 She is married and is proud to be the mother of two delightful grownups.